MicrosoftDocs/PowerShell-Docs/reference/5.1/PackageManagement/Uninstall-Package.md

 ### -ForceBootstrap

-Forces Package Management to automatically install the package provider for the specified package.
+Forces **PackageManagement** to automatically install the package provider for the specified package.

 ```yaml
 Type: SwitchParameter